AbrahamAlgorithm/AbrahamAlgorithm/README.md

 #

-- 👨‍💻 Africa Leadership Experience(ALX) Software Engineering Graduate (holberton school)
+- 👨‍💻 Graduate - Africa Leadership Experience(ALX) Software Engineering (holberton school)
 - 🌱 I’m currently learning Docker, Kubernetes, Jenkins, and Terraform for DevOps.
 - 💻 I’m open to Jobs or internships as a Fullstack Engineer, Software Tester, or Graphics Designer.
 - 🔭 Python intern at Oasis-Infobyte